adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #257 Didn't make as much progress as I wanted to this morning.
 Have moved on to 15:20:02.
 Going to try more progress tomorrow.

+#258 Had to work on various other things this monring.
+But I did apply to a programming job today.
+Tomorrow will apply to more.